“Content marketing is the only marketing left.”

 Hey, we've all been there!

-But what if I told you that you could practically get paid to promote your content and build your list for free?
+But what if I told you that you could learn the basics of how to promote your network marketing business for free?

 Sounds good, right?